Master-csm/Marketing-Strategy-Recommender/README.md

 KPMG virtual internship tasks:

-1) Data Quality Assessment which included the data cleaning and filtering in order to balance the data quality and which helped me quantify the yield of the transactions 360000 observations.
+• Extracted the data from databases using SQL and performed the cleaning and wrangling on the data of Sprocket Central Pty Ltd. in order to balance the data quality which had 360000 observations.
+• Built a recommender which gave insights that the target audience for the company were female customers with 50.6 % purchasing
+25,210 bikes per year along with visualizations using tableau.
+• Created various reports like Master/Detail reports, Cross Tab reports, slice and dice reports, and drill down reports, Charts using
+SQL and Stored Procedure as data providers.
-2) Data Insights consisted of finding patterns in the dataset and accuracy, consistency of customer demographics data, and resolved data quality issues for a client using Excel and Python libraries like pandas, numpy and matplotlib
+• Data Insights consisted of finding patterns in the dataset and accuracy, consistency of customer demographics data, and resolved data quality issues for a client using Excel and Python libraries.
-3) Presentation which included visualizing all the insights using Tableau in the form of Dashboards.
+• The data visualization of all the insights was done using Tableau in the form of Dashboards.
+• Employed Data Analysis, Microsoft SQL server studio, Tableau 10.0 CLEMSON UNIVERSITY | GRADUATE TEACHING ASSISTANT - (AUGUST